mozilla/bedrock/docs/mozilla-accounts.rst

 Since Firefox 80 the accounts link and email form macros use :ref:`UITour<ui-tour>` to show the Mozilla accounts page and log the browser into Sync or an account.
 For non-Firefox browsers or if UITour is not available, the flow uses normal links that allow users to log into the Mozilla accounts website only, without connecting the Firefox Desktop client.
-This UITour flow allows the Firefox browser to determine the correct Mozilla accounts server and authentication flow (this includes handling the China Repack build of Firefox).
 This transition was introduced to later migrate Firefox Desktop to an OAuth based client authentication flow.

 The script that handles this logic is ``/media/js/base/fxa-link.js``, and will automatically apply to any link with a ``js-fxa-cta-link`` class name.
 The current code automatically detects if you are in the